pts/tinyveracrypt/README.txt

 on it.
 This includes Linux, macOS and Windows (but on Windows invoke it as `python tinyveracrypt.py' instead of `./tinyveracrypt.py').

+These commands need a Linux system with dm-crypt support and the dmsetup(8) command-line tool: `open', `open-table', `--mount', `init --opened', `close', `remove'.

 tinyveracrypt needs <10 MiB of memory, of which <1 MiB is needed for data, the rest is the in-memory representation of the Python code.